Cooperation and the social brain hypothesis in primate social networks: Materials and methods

 To test our hypothesis we require that, to the best extent possible, the edges represent prosocial contacts between individuals.
 Other contact types, such as dominance or mating, may reflect motives that are not relevant to the spread of cooperative behaviors, and proximity-based networks may reflect individuals who are co-located by chance or interest in a common resource rather than for social interaction.
 We therefore used the ASNR networks with the interaction types labeled ``grooming'', ``physical contact'', and ``overall mix''; the ``overall mix'' category captures one additional network that recorded grooming behavior.
 We thus obtained 67 possible networks, which we regarded as undirected weighted networks.

 Thirteen out of the 67 networks yielded negative $(b/c)^*$ values, which imply that spiteful behavior evolves instead of cooperation \cite{Allen2017Nature, Su2022SciAdv}.
-We discarded these networks because we are interested in cooperation under social dilemma situations.
+We discarded these networks because we are interested in cooperation under social dilemma situations, and because the qualitatively different interpretation of a unit change for $(b/c)^*$ values above and below zero (i.e., a unit change in the positive direction below zero means that spite evolves more easily, whereas a similar change above zero means that cooperation evolves less easily) violates regression modeling assumptions.
 Additionally, we discarded one network that was composed of two disconnected dyads and used the remaining 53 connected networks for our analysis.
 Most species had a single network in the repository.
-The exceptions were {\em P. cynocephalus} (which had 23 networks), {\em M. fascicularis} (2), {\em M. fuscata} (4), {\em M. mulatta} (9), and {\em M. radiata} (2).
+The exceptions were {\em Papio cynocephalus} (which had 23 networks), {\em Macaca fascicularis} (2), {\em M. fuscata} (4), {\em M. mulatta} (9), and {\em M. radiata} (2).
 For these species we took the median for $(b/c)^*$ and for the network-based explanatory variables explained in Section~\ref{sub:analysis} to prevent a few species, such as {\em P. cynocephalus} and {\em M. mulatta}, from dominating the set of networks to be analyzed.
-In this manner, we reduced the 53 networks to observations on 17 species for further analysis.
+In this manner, we reduced the 53 networks to observations on 17 species for further analysis (Table \ref{tab:data}).

 We used the species-level neocortex ratio (NCR) estimate from \cite{KudoDunbar2001AnimBehav} for all but one species, {\em Colobus guereza}; a species-level NCR estimate was not available in \cite{KudoDunbar2001AnimBehav}, so we used the genus-level NCR estimate from \cite{Dunbar1992JHumanEvol}.
-Additionally, we used the total brain mass and body mass data from \cite{smaers2021} for all species except {\em Papio papio}, for which the data is not present.
+Additionally, we used the brain mass data from \cite{smaers2021} for all species except {\em Papio papio}, for which the data is not present.
 For {\em Papio papio}, we used the data of the closely related species {\em P. cynocephalus} \cite{newman2004}.
-We included brain and body size as simpler measures of species' anatomical and physiological complexity that may also correlate with sociality \cite{smaers2019}.
-These three measures (i.e., brain mass, body mass, and NCR) are highly correlated with each other (see Section~\ref{sec:results}).
+Because the size of several regions of the brain may correlate with social complexity \cite{Bickart2011NatNeurosci, Kanai2011ProcRSocB, Lewis2011Neuroimage}, we included overall brain mass as a relatively simple measure, when compared to the NCR, of species' neurological complexity \cite{decasien2017} that may also correlate with sociality \cite{smaers2019}.
+These two measures (i.e., brain mass and NCR) are highly correlated with each other (see Section~\ref{sec:results}).
+Given the unbalanced sampling mentioned above, we did not include controls for phylogeny, social system, foraging behavior, whether the group was free-ranging or captive, or type of behavior captured by the network.
+See Section \ref{sec:discussion} for further discussion of this limitation.